X-lab2017/open-certified/README.md

 # OpenCertified

-Open source project for open source governance.
+Open source toolsets for open source community governance evaluation and certification.
+We want to build framework, checklist, knowledge and automotive toolsets for open source communities governance.

 Inspired by the following projects and programs: